Skip to main content

 5 MW Prototype Test Facility

 CAPS offers a state-of –the-art test facility for evaluating prototype electric machines and devices.
-The facility couples real hardware with the largest Real Time Digital Simulator (RTDS) in any university and one of the largest capabilities for real-time digital power system simulation and modeling available anywhere in the world.
+The facility couples real hardware with the largest Real Time Digital Simulator (RTDS) installation in any university and one of the largest capabilities for real-time power system simulation and modeling available anywhere in the world.
 This marriage of hardware and simulation provides a unique, Hardware-in-the-Loop (HIL) test capability unmatched by other research facilities.

 Learn more about our 5 MW Test Facility